shleen/psd-lambda-functions/OECD/OECD_data_template.md

+The data is for employment by year for selected list of countries for the sector of Information and Communication (ISIC Rev 4).

 Below is how the data should look like (updated as of 14 July 2023):

 |Country Code|Country  |2008   |2009   |2010   |2011   |2012   |2013   |2014   |2015   |2016   |2017   |2018   |2019    |2020    |2021    |2022|2023|